pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/msdn-tn-closure.md

 |T+2 weeks     | Second announcement: Forum does not accept new questions        |
 |T+4 weeks     | Third announcement: Forum is read-only        |

+> [!IMPORTANT]
+> We only support retiring a batch of forums with the same T at a time.
+In other words, if we're retiring forum A and forum B and they have a different retirement date and the dates is within 6 weeks, we don't support the scenario right now.

 Dev Relations will post all the announcements.

 * The first announcement will be posted by the Dev Relations PM.